THE TRUTH ABOUT OVERSPENDING AND THE RISKS OF LIVING OUTSIDE OF YOUR MEANS

-Things cost more these days.
+Things cost more than they used to.

 In the past year, inflation on goods has rapidly increased in Canada making it more difficult for consumers to keep up.
 Energy costs, gasoline, housing, travel, and education have all contributed to an inflation rate that is continuing to increase.

-As prices for goods and services continue to climb and outpace people’s annual net income, it becomes more challenging for some to maintain consistent spending habits.
+As prices for goods and services continue to climb and outpace people’s annual net income, it becomes more challenging for some people to maintain consistent spending habits.

 Trips to the café, dining out, in-app purchases and more.
 These small expenses add up, contributing to overspending habits.